DivyanshuKumarGupta/ExpenseTracker/README.md

 Before running this project, make sure you have the following installed on your system:
 - **Java Development Kit (JDK)** version 8 or above
 - A terminal / command prompt
-- *(Optional)* An IDE like IntelliJ IDEA, Eclipse, or VS Code with Java extension
+- *Optional:* An IDE like IntelliJ IDEA, Eclipse, or VS Code with Java extension

 You can verify your Java installation by running:
 ```bash